London Borough of Richmond upon Thames: Sport and leisure

-The borough has a non-League football club, Hampton & Richmond Borough F.C., who play at Beveree Stadium in Hampton.
+A.F.C.
+Richmond, the soccer club that features in Ted Lasso, is fictional but the borough does have a non-League football club, Hampton & Richmond Borough F.C., who play at Beveree Stadium in Hampton.

 Twickenham Stadium hosts rugby internationals and the Twickenham Stoop is home to the Harlequins Rugby Team.

-Richmond Rugby Club are also active and share their grounds with London Scottish F.C.
-The Richmond Minis is a large youth rugby organisation whilst the Richmond Heavies organise games for more veteran players.
+Richmond Rugby Club is also active and shares its ground with London Scottish F.C.
+The Richmond Minis is a large youth rugby organisation, whilst the Richmond Heavies organise games for more veteran players.

-Cricket is played in many locations around the borough including Ham Common, Richmond Green and Kew Green.
+Cricket is played in many locations around the borough, including Ham Common, Richmond Green and Kew Green.